grimmbraten/spinning-jenny/README.md

 <br />

-A cli resolutions manager tool that helps you resolve those pesky `yarn audit` vulnerabilities with a single command
+A cli resolutions manager that helps you resolve those pesky `yarn audit` vulnerabilities.

 ## Installation